-SUBJECT: First Reading of Ordinance O-12-2024, regarding a City initiated Zoning Amendment from Central Business District, Gateway Corridor Commercial, Gateway Corridor Neighborhood, and Institutional to Form-Based Code.
-Michael Daniels
+SUBJECT: Ordinance O-12-2024, regarding a City initiated Zoning Amendment from Central Business District, Gateway Corridor Commercial, Gateway Corridor Neighborhood, and Institutional to Form-Based Code.

-Pursuant to Ordinance O-11-2024, to create a new Form-Based Code Zoning District (FBC)) and repeal the City's Central Business District zoning within the City's Downtown area.
+Pursuant to Ordinance O-11-2024, to create a new Form-Based Code Zoning District (FBC)) and repealing the City's Central Business District zoning within the City's Downtown area.
 Staff is proposing to administratively rezone these areas to the Form-Based Code District.
 The attached map identified areas of the City that will be rezoned to the new zoning district.